$su(2)$ symmetry of XX spin chains: Introduction

 which follows from $\sum_{n=0}^N(a_n)^2=1$, proven in the following.
 This result shows that this representation of the $su(2)$ algebra is a direct sum of two-dimensional irreducible representations.
 This symmetry implies that the spectrum of the Hamiltonian is two-fold degenerate.

 We shall see that the $su(2)$ symmetry and two-fold degeneracy of the spectrum can be understood from the fact that the corresponding fermionic system has a zero-energy mode.

 Generators of $su(2)$ that depend on model parameters and are spatially dependent appeared recently in \cite{Znidaric:2024mwj}.
 However, the system considered there is homogeneous, and the symmetry is only up to boundary terms.
+The generators \eqref{SxSy} resemble inhomogeneous versions of so-called semilocal charges considered in e.g. \cite{Fagotti:2021efb, Fagotti:2022npd}.

 We present the general construction of the symmetry generators and their algebra in Section \ref{sec:gen}.
 Two examples are worked out in Section \ref{sec:examples}.
 We conclude with a brief discussion in Section \ref{sec:discussion}.